 The Effect on Animals

-Some wildlife agencies set hunting seasons on some animals during the time that they give birth to and nurse their offspring.
-As a result, mothers are often killed while searching for d for their young.
+Some wildlife agencies set hunting seasons on animals during the time that they give birth to and nurse their offspring.
+As a result, mothers are often killed while searching for food for their young.
 The defenseless children then die of starvation or are killed by predators.

 Types of Weapons Used by Hunters